 To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept and a copy of any written response is added to the record.
 These notes are kept securely on the school's ICT system and, where appropriate, encrypted.
+NB.
+We do not have the facility to record phone calls and we request that all complaints are made in a polite and respectful manner.

 We will aim to acknowledge your complaint as soon as possible.
 Please be aware that all staff have teaching commitments and/or other responsibilities.
-An immediate response may not always be possible and, although we will endeavor to investigate complaints straightaway, at the very latest, we will respond to your complaint within three working days.
+An immediate response may not always be possible and, although we will endeavour to investigate complaints straightaway, at the very latest, we will respond to your complaint within three working days.